 Changes to these vehicles are for safety purposes.

 - Sports Racers – These are purpose-built closed-wheel race cars.
-There are four classes within this group – A Sports Racer
+There are four classes within this group – Spec Racer

 be constructed by the competitor or a race car manufacturer.
-With the exception of Sports 2000, which must use a 2.0-liter
+With the exceptions of Sports 2000, which must use a 2.0-liter

-Ford engine, there is also a wide range of engine options used by the teams.
+Ford engine and Spec Racer which is tighly regulated,there are a wide range of engine and chassis options used by the teams.

 - Formula Category – These are also purpose-built race cars.
 This category includes five classes – Formula Atlantic (FA),